 Updated by duerst (Martin Dürst) over 5 years ago

 Ruby's ability to change any method anytime, and C++/Java's ability to overwrite some methods in subclasses, are conceptionally quite different.
 Which one are you interested in, and why?
 What is your use case?

-Updated by mlarraz (Matt Larraz) about 5 years ago
+Updated by mlarraz (Matt Larraz) over 5 years ago

 I suppose I'm talking specifically about the first, that is, the ability to change any method at any time.

 The most obvious use case I can imagine is an application that wants to guarantee that it's running the stock stdlib, with no monkey patches.
 Given a large enough number of gems (or even files in the codebase itself), auditing all of them for monkey patches becomes expensive.
 Consistently auditing all of them to ensure no monkey patches get introduced becomes cost-prohibitive.
 In such a case, it might also be convenient to have a command-line flag that disables any modifications to the stdlib.

 As a highly contrived example, a malicious gem author could hide a monkey patch in the middle of his codebase, overwriting